 The Museum’s Archive currently houses more than 70 million pages of records and is one of the world’s foremost and most accessible repositories of Holocaust documentation.
 Museum holdings include more than 3 million pages each from Germany, Romania, France, and the former Soviet Union, 2.5 million pages from Austria, over 2 million pages each from Poland and Israel, and one million pages each from Belgium, Czech Republic, Netherlands, Slovakia, and Ukraine.
 Smaller collections contain unique materials from a great variety of repositories, such as the Vatican archives; the Natural History Museum in Vienna; the State Archives of Kazakhstan; the International Committee of the Red Cross, Geneva; and the Shanghai Municipal Archive.
 The diversity of collections easily accessible at the Museum make it a unique facility for conducting research on the Holocaust; a facility that is already having a significant impact on the field of Holocaust studies, in publications, public forums, and in teaching the Holocaust on American campuses.

 Archival evidence is also a fundamental resource for confronting Holocaust denial, contemporary antisemitism, and racist ideology, as well as for challenging national myths about the Holocaust.
 Although some collections are not fully catalogued, all are available for research to scholars, survivors, and the general public.
-In addition to the Museum’s online catalogs, the Center has compiled an Archival Guide to the Collections of the United States Holocaust Memorial Museum and other archival guides and resources for researchers.
+In addition to the Museum’s online catalogs, the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies has compiled an Archival Guide to the Collections of the United States Holocaust Memorial Museum and other archival guides and resources for researchers.
 Read more about research resources.

 Requests for information on specific archival collections or to make arrangements for conducting onsite research in the reading rooms can be directed to the reference desk using this form.